franciscobmacedo/recursoshidricos/README.md

 2 - edit `docker-compose.prod.yml` traefik domain settings with your domain.

-2 - build and run for production
+3 - add `.env` file in the main directory (copy from .env.dev) 4 - build and run for production

 ```bash
 docker-compose -f docker-compose.prod.yml up -d --build